How To Ship Mine Hoists

 On-site Supervision

-On-site supervision during unloading and installation is crucial to ensure the hoist is correctly positioned and secured, minimizing the risk of damage or accidents.
+On-site supervision during unloading and installation is crucial to ensure the hoist is correctly positioned and secured, minimising the risk of damage or accidents.

 Final Inspection

-A thorough final inspection verifies that the hoist is undamaged and functioning correctly after transport and installation, ensuring everything is in perfect working order.
+A thorough final inspection verifies that the hoist is undamaged and functioning correctly after transport and installation, ensuring everything is in optimal working order.

 Emergency Procedures